MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/cbnewspropproblemarray.md

 ---
 title: "CbNewSPropProblemArray"
-description: "CbNewSPropProblemArray computes the number of bytes to be allocated for a new SPropProblemArray structure that contains a specified number of SPropProblem structures."
+description: "CbNewSPropProblemArray computes the number of bytes for a new SPropProblemArray structure that contains a specified number of SPropProblem structures."
 manager: soliver
 ms.date: 03/09/2015
 ms.audience: Developer